Remee

-Remee Sigvardt Jackman (né Mikkel Johan Imer Sigvardt; born Frederiksberg, 8 November 1974), better known as Remee, is a Danish producer, composer and songwriter.
+Remee Sigvardt Jackman (né Mikkel Johan Imer Sigvardt; born 8 November 1974), better known as Remee, is a Danish rapper, songwriter, producer and composer.

 Career

 Remee has written more than 60 hits and has sold over 25 million records.
 He has co-written several songs with Thomas Troelsen.

 Early music career

 Remee was a rapper in the pop group Sound of Seduction and in Thomas Blachman's jazz and hip-hop project in the early and mid-1990s.
 In 1998, Remee broke through as a producer/songwriter for the pop duo S.O.A.P, with the debut album Not Like Other Girls.
 At the Danish Grammy Awards, the group was honored with two prizes, and Remee was nominated for the Producer of the Year.
 In 1999, he wrote and co-produced "Let Love Be Love", sung by Juice, SOAP and Christina Undhjem, as well as Remee.
 The track is, according to DR, one of the most played songs ever on Danish radio.

 In 2003, he helped write Jamelia's international hit "Superstar", which was originally released by Danish singer Christine Milton, and won him a British Ivor Novello Award.
 Later that year, he co-hosted the first Junior Eurovision Song Contest alongside Camilla Ottesen.

 In 2005, Remee and Nicolai Seebach and Rasmus Seebach composed the tribute song for the victims of the Boxing Day tsunami.
 Remee, along with several Danish celebrities, performed the song "Hvor små vi er".
 The song went 13 times platinum and raised more than 3 million Danish kroner (500,000 US dollars) for the tsunami victims.